Stop navigating from one website to another, and read ALL the information you need before you leave home.

 In fact, Madrileños are so proud of their city that their motto is “de Madrid al Cielo”.
 In other words, after Madrid there is only one remaining destination –Heaven.

-Markets.
 Every district in Madrid has a local food market selling an immense range of products.
-These mercados are essentially a hybrid between grocery stores and farmers markets, and are great places to experience how Madrileños shop, and even have a coffee in between.
+These markets are essentially a hybrid between grocery stores and farmers markets, and are great places to experience how Madrileños shop, and even have a coffee in between.

-Sports.
 The city is passionate about sports and holds some major sporting events every year.
-While football is the most popular one (with teams Real Madrid and Atlético), tennis, basketball, running, cycling also draw the supporters’ attention.
+While football is the most popular one (with teams Real Madrid and Atlético), tennis, basketball (with Real Madrid again and Estudiantes), running, cycling also draw the supporters’ attention.